dotnet/source-build/Documentation/RepoApi.md

 As you can imagine, specifying properties this way is going to create really long command line strings.
 On Windows machines, there is a limit to how many characters can be specified.
 It also becomes really hard to diagnose and reproduce build errors.
 Parsing large command lines is rather difficult, especially when there are many file paths.

 To solve this issue, we could implement a response (.rsp) file, where each command line argument is on a line in a text file.
-Then that text file is passed into the `build` with a `@` character preceeding the file name.
+Then that text file is passed into the `build` via ```-DotNetSourceBuildArgs``` followed by a file name.

-`build.sh @/path/to/currentBuildParameters.rsp`
+`build.sh -DotNetSourceBuildArgs /path/to/currentBuildParameters.rsp`

 Where `currentBuildParameters.rsp` contains

 ```
-Build
+-DotNetSourceBuildAction Build
--DotNetBuildFromSource true
 -DotNetCoreSdkDir "/path/to/dotnet"
 -DotNetBuildToolsDir "/path/to/buildtools"
 ```